erf-model/ERF/Docs/sphinx_doc/MeshRefinement.rst

 - A "reflux" operation is performed for all cell-centered data.

-Because the normal momentum at the fine level is itself interpolated from the coarse level, the difference between fluxes -- along the coarse-fine interfaces -- used to update the coarse data and fluxes used to update the fine data is due to the difference in the averaging of the advected quantity to the face where the flux is defined.
+We define "mixed" coupling as using the two-way coupling algorithm for all cell-centered quantities except for :math:`\rho` and :math:`\rho \theta.`

-We note that both coupling schemes are conservative for mass because the fluxes for the continuity equation are the momenta themselves, which are interpolated on faces at the coarse-fine interface.
+We note that all three coupling schemes are conservative for mass because the fluxes for the continuity equation are the momenta themselves, which are interpolated on faces at the coarse-fine interface.
 Other advected quantities which are advanced in conservation form will lose conservation with one-way coupling.
-Two-way coupling is conservative for these scalars as long as the refluxing operation is included with the averaging down.

-We define "mixed" coupling as using the two-way coupling algorithm for all cell-centered quantities except for :math:`\rho` and :math:`\rho \theta.`
+Two-way coupling ensures conservation of the advective contribution to all scalar updates but does not account for loss of conservation due to diffusive or source terms.